gMarcellino/SQL-Database-Integration/README.md

 - **Batch File**:
 `PCtoServer.bat` - Automates the execution of all scripts.

-How to Use
+## How to Use
-Ensure that Microsoft SQL Server and MySQL are installed and configured.
+1. Ensure that Microsoft SQL Server and MySQL are installed and configured.
-Run the SQL scripts in Microsoft SQL Server.
+2. Run the SQL scripts in Microsoft SQL Server.
-Execute the batch script (run_framework.bat).
+3. Execute the batch script.
 The updated IFC file will be generated and stored on the server.
-License
-This framework is distributed under the MIT License.
-See LICENSE for details.